Secret-Ambush/Split-Federated-Learning-Model/README.md

 | Pattern Invariant  | Fixed     | Random  | 10%    |
 | Random Across All  | Random    | Random  | Random |

+## 🧪 Model Configuration
+Your model (SplitCNN) is composed of 3 blocks:

+block1 — typically a few early convolution layers.
+block2 — mid-level conv layers.
+block3 — flatten and linear layers before the final classifier.

+The model is split at a cut_layer so:
+The client runs everything up to that layer (forward_until()).
+The server runs everything from that layer onwards (forward_from()).